Jen1626/Smart-Resume-Screener/README.md

 API keys should be stored as environment variables and must not be committed to the repository.

-For deployment, configure environment variables through the hosting platform.

 ---

 # 📊 Example Workflow